amstuta/genepy/README.md

-# Evolutionary Algorithm \- Genetic Programming
+# Genepy \- A simple genetic programming library

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/amstuta/genetic.py/blob/master/LICENSE.md)

-This package is a high-level library implementing a genetic programming algorithm using a tree representation for individuals.
+Genepy is a high-level library implementing a genetic programming algorithm using a tree representation for individuals.
 It is compatible with Python 2.7 and all the following versions and uses only the standard library (no dependencies).